 - Front side: Polished

-- Back side: Etched or polished (etched is standard)
+- Back side: Etched or polished – both available, depending on other project specifications.

 Float Zone Wafer Fabrication

 Float zone wafers (FZ) are a high purity and newer alternative to Czochralski (CZ) wafers.
 These wafers have a low concentration of impurities and high temperature capabilities.
 The properties of FZ wafers give them advantages over CZ wafers in a variety of application.
 The FZ growth process begins with a silicon ingot that slowly rotates and passes through a heating element.
 A portion of the ingot is partially melted as the heating element moves along the ingot.
 As the silicon re-solidifies, the imperfections remain in the melted portion as the heating element continues to rotate and move along the ingot.
 After the entire ingot passes through the heating element and dopants are added, it is cooled and sliced.
 The entire growth process takes place either in a vacuum, or in an environment that contains only inert gasses, allowing for the ingot to grow in an environment with very minimal contamination.

 The ingot may be doped positively (P-type), negatively (N-type), or not at all (intrinsic) during the growth process, depending on the end user’s application.
 The high purity of FZ ingot means the silicon has minimal carbon and oxygen contamination, as well as minimal amounts of nitrogen in order to control microdefects within the ingot.
 Their properties allow for a more efficient doping process, which sometimes produces resistivity measurements reaching up to 50,000 ohm-cm.